Ferroin/ahferroin7-overlay/README.md

 Currently, the things I've wrtten in here are: app-portage/check-reboot        Check to see if we've updated any of a
-                                set of packages and thus need to reboot. app-portage/portage-tools-meta  Simple meta-package that pulls in a handful of useful portage tools that
+                                set of packages and thus need to reboot. sys-apps/auto-swap              An initscript to do advanced swapfile setup. sys-apps/kdump-init             A simple (and somewhat naieve) initscript
-                                arguably should be in the standard
-                                install.
-sys-apps/auto-swap              An initscript to do advanced swapfile
-                                setup.
-sys-apps/kdump-init             A simple (and somewhat naieve) initscript